Posted on

 • Go to Appearance > Widgets.

-• Drag Recent Posts (Custom Post Type) widget to a sidebar.
+• Drag the Recent Posts (Custom Post Type) widget to a sidebar.

 • Choose your custom post type from the dropdown and configure options.